whistlegraph/aesthetic-computer/README.txt

     (pattern -> body) -> style -> face
       mesh creation

     1. `hhf` aka `happy-hand-factory` with an integer.
-(REQUIRED, fail if no param)
            - Tie us to working with a particular hand and jumps to step A by default.
       - Go to another step with: `hhf:body 800`

     Today
-      - [] Create `hhf` piece. (hhf.mjs)
+      - [-] Create `hhf` piece. (hhf.mjs)
-        - [🟡] Limit the count to 1024 or something like that.
-        - [] Set on the client a global variable that determines what hand we are "on".
         -------------------------
-        - [] Onboard @ttarigh to the repo.
+        - [-] Onboard @ttarigh to the repo.
         -------------------------
         - [] Draw and define the 2D mesh thingy.
     + Done
+      - [x] Set on the client a global variable that determines what hand we are "on".
+      - [x] Limit the count to 1024 or something like that.
+      - [x] Fail if no param.
       - [x] Find good name for this process...
       - [x] Creating `happy-hands-factory` with an alias `hhf`.